Most production code is terrible.

 There are remarkable backend engineers out there sharing incredible code.
 By experts, for experts.
 On undiscoverable blogs.
 In Times New Roman.

-So I'm fixing it.
-How To Code It, is a website and newsletter that shares everything I've learned from thousands of hours writing Rust and other languages. 🦀
+I'm fixing that.
+How To Code It is a website and newsletter that shares everything I've learned from thousands of hours writing Rust and other languages. 🦀

 You'll learn to solve real problems in elegant ways that make your colleagues weep with joy.
 You'll get practical guides to keeping your codebase – and your team – sane.
 You'll take your Rust to the next level.